atcol/Real-World-Akka/README.md

 # Real World Akka

 This project aims to collect a set of recommendations and best practices for implementing actor systems using Akka.
 Whilst most examples may be in Scala, the concepts, practices and recommendations should apply to Java too.

+# General Programming Guidelines

+## "If In Doubt, Push It Out"

+> Instead of letting an actor's behaviour grow, delegate common behaviour or longer-running tasks to workers

+The riskier the task, the further from the centre its actor should lie.

+Actors can quickly grow in behaviour and responsibilities.
+This in turn can increase the risk of failure which can, and will, impact all children and clients.
+If you find yourself squinting whilst reasoning about the actor, consider pushing out common behaviour to an shortly-lived "worker".
+This worker is given `sender()` and all the other parameters it needs at creation time, and is then left to complete/wait/do whatever to achieve the task, stopping itself once complete.
+The added benefit is that you keep your actors small and encourage `K.I.S.S` through reduced responsibilities and behaviour that's testable and reusable.
+This is especially true for non-trivial domains.

 # Designing Actor Systems